elastic/elastic-package/docs/howto/install_package.md

 **NOTE**: These methods assume that the packages have been validated previously.

-From Kibana 8.7.0 version, elastic-package install has been updated:
+From Kibana 8.7.0 version, `elastic-package install` is able to install packages through the upload API.
-- a new parameter `--zip` has been added to allow installing a specific zip file.
+- The `--zip` parameter can be used to install a specific zip file.
 - `install` subcommand instead of relying in Package Registry, it does the following steps:
     - build the package
     - upload the zip file built to Kibana.